daanvancamp/gomoku-AI/README.md

   visual improvements in the game window

-  The mainmenu is now fullscreen
+  The mainmenu is now fullscreen and integrated with the gamewindow.

+  You can now acces all "tabs" by using the menubar.
+The tabs are now frames.

+  restructured the classes

 **issues:**